Caipirinhas – history, styles, flavours & how to make

 How to make the perfect Caipirinha

-Like that other great cane spirit, lime and sugar cocktail - the Daiquiri, making a perfect Caipirinha is all about achieving perfect balance between citrus tartness, sugar sweetness and the alcoholic strength and flavour of the base spirit.
+Like that other great cane spirit, lime and sugar cocktail - the Daiquiri, making a perfect Caipirinha is all about achieving the perfect balance between citrus tartness, sugar sweetness and the alcoholic strength and flavour of the base spirit.

-Also, in common with the Daiquiri, there are a number of variations in the ingredients used and way the Caipirinhas are made - besides flavouring with various fruits, herbs and spices.
+Also, in common with the Daiquiri, there are a number of variations in the ingredients used and the way Caipirinhas are made - besides flavouring with various fruits, herbs and spices.

 The variety of lime used

-The myriad varieties of green citrus fruits collectively known as limes ('limão' in Portuguese) available around the world and the various names they go by in each country causes much confusion.
+The myriad varieties of green citrus fruits collectively known as limes ('limão' in Portuguese) available around the world and the various names they go by in each country cause much confusion.
 In Brazil, Limão Tahiti (Citrus Aurantifolia) are commonly used to make Caipirinhas.
 The first Limão Tahiti trees arrived in Brazil during the mid-20th century, probably coming from Tahiti, hence the local name.

-However, what Brazilians call Lima da Pérsia (Citrus limettioides) "Persian lime", a quite different fruit with yellow skin (also known as Palestinian sweet lime or Indian sweet lime) are also commonplace in Brazil and often presented as an alternative on Caipirinha menus - a premium option as it were, but the original recipe is with the green Limão Tahiti.
+However, what Brazilians call Lima da Pérsia (Citrus limettioides) "Persian lime", a quite different fruit with yellow skin (also known as Palestinian sweet lime or Indian sweet lime) is also commonplace in Brazil and often presented as an alternative on Caipirinha menus - a premium option as it were, but the original recipe is with the green Limão Tahiti.